-- Level 1 Inputs to the valuation methodology are unadjusted quoted market prices for identical assets in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include: - > quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets or liabilities in inactive markets; - > inputs other than quoted prices that are observable for the asset or liability; - > inputs that are derived principally from or corroborated by observable market data by correlation or other means; and - > if the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted market prices for identical assets in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include: - > quoted prices for similar assets or liabilities in active markets; - > quoted prices for identical or similar assets or liabilities in inactive markets: - > inputs other than quoted prices that are observable for the asset or liability: - > inputs that are derived principally from or corroborated by observable market data by correlation or other means; and - > if the asset or liability has a specified (contractual) term, the Level 2 input must be observable for substantially the full term of the asset or liability.